Visit our online Jewelry Shop

 1950s to 1970s New York and Provincetown Mass on Cape Cod.
 Constructivist.
 Although trained in art and sculpture, he was mostly self taught as a silversmith.
 Back to top

-European and Other Manufacturers
+Europeen and Other Designers

 David Andersen